mincongzhang/AAD/aad_backward_mode_detail.md

 Before looking into the details, let's go through some definitions and terms.

-As we have already known that in forward mode we decompose calculations into elementary steps, all the steps form an __evaluation trace__.
+As we have already known that in forward mode we decompose calculations into elementary steps, now we define all the steps form an __evaluation trace__.
 Some also call this evaluation trace the __Wengert list__, which is named after the author of this paper *Wengert, Robert Edwin.
 "A simple automatic derivative evaluation program."
 Communications of the ACM 7.8 (1964): 463-464*.

 Let's take this function as an example and its derivative, and evaluate the function when $x = 1$: